 Even with these problems aside, do you really want a

 .fslckoutSQLite database at the root of your filesystem?
 Are you prepared for the consequences of saying

-And as a counter-counterexample, a project made of your user’s Vim configuration is a much better use of Fossil, because it’s all held within
+As a counterexample, a project tracking your Vim configuration history is a much better use of Fossil, because it’s all held within

 ~/.vim, and your user has full rights to that subdirectory.

 A Fossil repo is similar to an archive file in that it is a single file that stores compressed versions of one or more files.
 Files can be extracted from the repo, and new files can be added to the repo, but a Fossil repo has other capabilities above and beyond what simple archive formats can do.

 Fossil does not care what you name your repository files, though we do suggest “

 .fossil” as a standard extension.
 There is only one place in Fossil where that convention is required, being the

 fossil server DIRECTORYcommand, since it serves up